chin-rcip/cidoc_crm_fr/docs/ressources/method.md

 This is equivalent to the “data” content of the CIDOC CRM, but excludes the bibliographic references which have been francized but not translated.

-Version 7.1.2 is currently being translated and should be available by April 2024.

 ## Translation methodology